Traits

 [Tongue that is flat in shape]

-• May not have holes, cuts, or odd shapes unless using Odd-Shaped Tongue
+- May not have holes, cuts, or odd shapes.
+You may use Odd-Shaped Tongue to create a flat tongue with the aforementioned shapes.

 Ruffled Tongue (Rare)